Imandy123/Class-Python-Ping-Pong-Game/README.md

 * Class Interface Design
     * TBD
 * Classes
-    ball- A class that defines the ball- The ball sprite bounces off the sides of the wall, the net, the paddle and will reset when it hits the vertical sides of the screen.
+    ball- A class that defines the ball.
+The ball sprite bounces off the left and right sides of the wall, net, paddle and will reset when it hits the vertical sides of the screen.

     Button- A class that defines the button -When the start button is pressed, moves to gameplay screen.
 When the instructrions button pressed it will display the instructions necessary to play the game.